cyberartemio/wardriver-pwnagotchi-plugin/README.md

 #### 🛰️ GPSD

-If you are using Rai's [gpsd-easy](https://github.com/rai68/gpsd-easy) or fmtray's [gpsd-ng](https://github.com/fmatray/pwnagotchi_GPSD-ng), pick and use this method.
+If you are using Rai's [gpsd-easy](https://github.com/rai68/gpsd-easy) or Fmatray's [gpsd-ng](https://github.com/fmatray/pwnagotchi_GPSD-ng), pick and use this method.
 This should be used if you have installed gpsd on your pwnagotchi and if it is running as a daemon.
 ```toml
 # ...
 main.plugins.wardriver.gps.method = "gpsd"